khushn/shakesearch/README.md

 Link to deployed Heroku app: https://khush-shakesearch.herokuapp.com/ Sample searches to try:
-Edward thy son, that now is Prince of Wales
+* Edward thy son, that now is Prince of Wales
-Sonnet
+* Sonnet
-Hamlet
+* Hamlet
+* Try any text from withing the separate titles.
+It should bring out the paragraph having that phrase, and the title (on the left).
+The para is sometimes big.

 Main stuff

-1. Title reading and indexing - For displaying in searches, if search text from withing a title
+1. Title reading and indexing - For displaying in searches, if search text from within a title
 2. Case insensitive search - SONNET or sonnet.
 3. Paragrapge indexing - Rather than showing -250 to +250.
 I show that entire paragraph.
 Sometimes gets too big
 4. If Search text is from outside title, limit results and doesn't show book title.